 Treo’s environmental simulation laboratory is equipped with flexible test equipment so that both simple and complex test objects can be tested according to the standards.

-The tests Treo carries out are accredited by Deutsche Akkreditierungsstelle GmbH (DAkkS) and certified by DNV GL (Det Norske Veritas-Germanischer Lloyd).
+The tests Treo carries out are accredited by Deutsche Akkreditierungsstelle GmbH (DAkkS).
+Until DNV GL stopped their certification process altogether (october 2020) they were als certified by DNV GL (Det Norske Veritas-Germanischer Lloyd).

 Take advantage of our options for approval tests or similar tests in the product development stages.
 Other electrical tests can also be carried out in our electrical safety laboratory on request.